Early Childhood Education

 Through a combination of curriculum, professional development, and coaching, we are able to improve instructional quality and prepare all students for a strong academic career at BPS.
 Over 60% of our elementary schools have achieved or are working to achieve accreditation by the National Association for the Education of Young Children (NAEYC), affirming that these programs offer high-quality, state-of-the-art education to help children get off to a successful start.

-We also provide family engagement activities grounded in our curricula, summer programming, and serve as the lead agent for Boston's PreK Expansion Grant, working with community-based organizations to provide high-quality, full day, full year programming for four-year-old Boston children.
+We also provide family engagement activities grounded in our curricula, summer programming, and serve as the lead agent for Boston Universal Pre-K, working with community-based organizations to provide high-quality, full-day programming for four-year-old Boston children.